 Annual bonuses are intended to focus the executive's energy onto areas deemed to be in need of improved performance and to reward the executives for the achievement of specific objectives that are deemed to be important to the ongoing success of the Company.
 Annual bonuses are relative to a percentage of base salary.
 Target bonuses for executives in recent years have generally been 30% of salary for the chief executive officer, 25% of salary for the executive vice president, and 20% of salary for other executive officers.
-Annual bonuses for salaried employees, including the named executive officers, have been based upon the achievement of a combination of company-wide financial and service performance goals, representing 60% of the total target, and individual objectives, representing 40% of the total target.
-For 2007, the company-wide objectives represented 50% of the total target for the chief executive officer and the executive vice president, with the balance of the total based on the independent directors' assessment of achievement by those executives in certain pre-determined areas of focus.
-Since the current chief financial officer joined the organization during the later part of 2007, her total potential incentive bonus was based solely on the achievement results of the company-wide performance goals.
+Annual bonuses for salaried employees, including the named executive officers, have been based upon the achievement of a combination of company-wide financial and service performance goals and achievement of individual objectives.
+For 2008, the company-wide objectives represented 55% of the total target for the chief executive officer, and 50% of the total target for the executive vice president, with the balance of the total based on the independent directors' assessment of achievement by those executives in certain pre-determined areas of focus.
+For the chief financial officer, the company-wide objectives represented 60% of the total target, with the balance of the total based on achievement of individual objectives.
 Company-wide performance goals are approved by the independent directors, as are the individual objectives for the chief executive officer and executive vice president.
-Individual objectives for the other named officers are established by the chief executive officer and executive vice president.
+Individual objectives for the other named executive officers are established by the chief executive officer and executive vice president.
 Each officer's actual bonus can range up to twice the target bonus for exceeding all of the goals and objectives reflected in a given year's plan.
 The actual bonus can also range as low as zero in the event there is a failure to achieve any of the goals or objectives in a given year's plan.

-For 2007, company-wide performance goals consisted of six components.
-The largest component, representing 30% of the total target for the chief executive officer and the executive vice president, and 40% of the total target bonus for the other named executives, was an objective based on growth in net income which the Company believes is a key driver to creating long-term shareholder value.
-The target levels of net income were a minimum of \$12.3 million (below which no bonus was earned on this component), a goal of \$13.7 million (which represented 100% achievement towards this component) and a high of \$15.7 million (which represented 200% achievement, and beyond which no additional bonus was earned on this component).
-The Independent Directors set the \$13.7 million goal after taking into account the Company's operating budget for 2007 and the Company's 2006 net income.
-The 2007 goal represented a greater than 19% increase over 2006's net income, which was \$11.5 million exclusive of the \$6.4 million one-time net-of-tax gain.
-The minimum threshold of \$12.3 million increase over 2006's adjusted net income, and was viewed as a realistic objective given the historical results of the Company's businesses and its expectations for future results.
+For 2008, company-wide performance goals consisted of six components for all named executives.
+The largest component, representing 40% of the total target for the chief executive officer, the executive vice president, and other named executives, was an objective based on growth in adjusted net income, which the Company believes is a key driver to creating long-term shareholder value.
+Adjusted net income was defined as net income before interest, depreciation, amortization, taxes, the cost of closing the defined benefit pension plan and certain investment income.
+The target levels of adjusted net income were a minimum of \$67.0 million (below which no bonus would be earned on this component), a goal of \$75.5 million (which represented 100% achievement towards this component) and a high of \$84.7 million (which represented 200% achievement, and beyond which no additional bonus would be earned on this component).
+The independent directors set the \$75.5 million goal after taking into account the Company's operating budget for 2008 and the Company's 2007 adjusted net income.
+The 2008 goal represented a greater than 23% increase over 2007's adjusted net income, which was \$61.3 million.
+The minimum threshold of \$67.0 million represented an almost 9% increase over 2007's adjusted net income, and was viewed as a realistic objective given the historical results of the Company's businesses and its expectations for future results.

-In 2007 actual net income was \$18.8 million, which was substantially higher than the maximum achievement level of \$15.7 million, and which resulted in a 200% achievement for this component.
+In 2008, actual adjusted net income was \$72.2 million, which was higher than the minimum achievement level of \$67.0 million, and which resulted in a 50% achievement for this component.